Shavkatjon-O/data-strcutures-and-algorithms/README.md

 - **Program** - is a set of coded instructions that a computer can execute to perform a specific task or solve a particular problem.

 ### Abstract Data Types

+What is an abstract data type?

+An **Abstract Data Type (ADT)** is like a blueprint for handling information.
+It defines what operations you can do with the data, but it doesn't say exactly how to do them.
+It's like having a remote control for a TV — you know what buttons (operations) to press, but you don't need to know the inner workings of the TV (implementation details).
+Examples of ADTs are like different types of remotes for various devices, each with its own set of buttons.

 ### Asymptotic Notation
 ### Analyzing Runtime Complexity
 ### Analyzing Space Complexity